Who Really Owns Your Household Products Brands

 | Brita Water filtration pitchers, dispensers & faucet filters

-Est. 1966 | The Clorox Company CLX | Public shareholders | Publicly Traded | Extractive Clorox's ownership of North American Brita operations, combined with the company's institutional focus on margin optimization across its portfolio, has resulted in quality compromises and price increases typical of extractive-stage brands.
-Clorox's ownership of North American Brita operations, combined… | Oakland, CA |
+Est. 1966 | The Clorox Company CLX | Public shareholders | Publicly Traded | Extractive Clorox's 23-year ownership of Brita has followed the classic playbook of cost optimization and price increases on a mature, essential product category with limited competitive differentiation.
+Clorox's 23-year ownership of Brita has followed the… | Oakland, CA |

 | Brita was founded in Germany in 1966 by Heinz Hankammer.
 The US rights were held under a licensing arrangement for years; Clorox acquired the rights to the Brita brand in the US in 2000.
 Clorox, the Oakland-based institutional consumer goods company, now owns Brita's North American operations.
 The German parent company (Brita GmbH) — still privately held by the Hankammer family — retains ownership outside North America.
 An unusual split-ownership situation where the family controls the brand globally except in the US, where an institutional company holds the rights.
 Brita was founded in Germany in 1966 by… |